Celebrating the Cook Islands for over 10 years on RADIO 4EB 98.1fm Saturday 3 – 7am

 * Ongoing relationship for the past 10 years with Bernard Tairea, Pacfic Language Program Director and Head Producer of the Cook Islands Programme on 531 P.I and NUI FM- broadcast live every Monday from 6pm (Pacific Media Network in NZ)

-* 2012 saw the beginning of the Cook Islands Council of Queensland Inc under the presidency Mr Moeara Moeara.
-In partnership with the Cook Islands programme on 4eb we give updates and information affecting our community in Southeast Queensland.
+2012 saw the beginning of the Cook Islands Council of Queensland Inc under the presidency Mr Moeara Moeara.
+In partnership with the 4EB Cook Islands program, we provide updates and relevant information affecting our community in Southeast Queensland.

 * 2014 saw 10 years of the Cook Islands program under the leadership of Kevin Dando, a special presentation and dinner was held at 4EB.
 Also that same year, acknowledgement of our contribution to the promotion of Cook Islands music was made at the inaugural Tangi Reka Music Awards in NZ.